cottsak/testingstrategyguidance/testing-strategy.md

 ## Why do we write tests for our code?

-> hWe’re not here to write tests.
+> We’re not here to write tests.
 We’re here to deliver value.

 “Deliver value” here means deliver product value.
 This roughly translates to writing Production Code, and not tests, where Production Code is only the minimum logic required to serve the product delivering value to its customer.